Finding Transformer Circuits with Edge Pruning: Case Study: Scaling to 13B Parameters

 \paragraph{(RQ3) The circuits demonstrate strong performance in cross-evaluation.} We note from Table~\ref{tab:clcircuits} that the circuit found with few-shot prompting shows strong performance even when instruction prompted.
 Analogously, the instruction-prompted circuit also performs well in the fewshot setting.

-Our case study reveals that the same mechanism (and the same circuit represented by the intersection above) explains a large part of the performance in both settings---i.e., they do not proceed via disjoint mechanisms.
+Our case study suggests that the same mechanism (as represented by the intersection above) explains a large part of the performance in both settings---i.e., they do not proceed via disjoint mechanisms.
 However, the performance gap between the FS and IP $\cap$ FS circuits is still sizable.
 Further, we see modest drops in cross-evaluation---e.g., from $87.25\%$ when evaluating the FS circuit few-shot to $75.75\%$ in the instruction prompted setting.
 This suggests that additional components are needed to complete the picture.
 A complete mechanistic description of the components in the two circuits is an exciting avenue for future work, but beyond the scope of this case study.

+\paragraph{Manual analysis of the CodeLlama-13B circuit.} Interpreting a circuit in such a large model---even if very sparse--- remains a challenging task.
+We isolate a small region of the circuit and identify curious behavior in it in Appendix~\ref{ap:circuit_examples}, leading to an intriguing conjecture.
+Nonetheless, we believe that a thorough study requires more analysis, which is beyond the scope of this paper (but makes for exciting future work).